tanmaydatta/image-search/README.md

  * You can test it now on `http://localhost:8000/search/`

 If something doesn't work as expected then please feel free to contact me.

+#### Note:
+If you don't want to do all this, I can show it to you live via localtunnel.
+Contact me if this is the case.